Contact Us

 Nearest parking: 120 yards away

 With views of the Fal Estuary, Trelissick is home to 30 acres of beautiful gardens and a charming country house.
-Explore the art gallery, shop and café, or head outdoors and discover the wonderful woodlands and gardens.
+Meander through the gardens, which are bursting with colour and exotic plants, enjoy a riverside woodland walk and scenic views from the shingle beach.

 Postcode: TR3 6QL